indraneelpatil/GraphPlanning/README.md

 Global planning for robotics based on graph search technique

 ### TODO
-+ Accepting a new goal in rviz
++ One Accepting a new goal in rviz
     - [ ] Create new subscriber with check for current goal processing
     - [ ] Constraint check for the goal with dimensions of map
     - [ ] Round up the goal to cell of the map